 Impala is installed separately from other components as an add-on to your environment.
 Impala is made up of a set of components which can be installed on multiple nodes throughout your cluster.

 The Impala package installs these binaries:

-- impala-shell - Command-line interface for issuing queries to the Impala daemon.
-You install this on one or more nodes in the cluster, not necessarily data nodes.
-It can connect remotely to a node running the Impala daemon.
+impala-shell - Command-line interface for issuing queries to the Impala daemon.
+You install this on one or more hosts anywhere on your network, not necessarily data nodes.
+It can connect remotely to any instance of the Impala daemon.